fylein/fyle-mobile-app/README.md

 ## For creating pull requests

-  - Ping mobile app team for write access to the repository
+  - Ping mobile app team for write access to the repository.

 ## Running unit tests